Necron3574/Necron3574.github.io/pages/Cryptopals/Set_1/Set_1.md

 This is the beginner set or the "Qualifying" set as they call it.
 The challenges on the set consist of a few basic concepts and test your coding skills.
 The Sixth challenge was especially challenging as it needed a decent amount of scripting proficiency.
-I struggled on this set for weeks when I first started off, but now it took me about 2.5 hours to finish it this time so yay.
+I struggled on this set for weeks when I first started off, but this time it took me about 2.5 hours to finish it so yayy.
 ### Challenges
 1. [Convert hex to base64](S1_C1.md)
 2. [Fixed XOR](S1_C2.md)